microsoft/rushstack.io-website/docs/api/rig-package.rigconfig.tryresolveconfigfilepath.md

 ## RigConfig.tryResolveConfigFilePath() method

-This lookup first checks for the specified relative path under `projectFolderPath`<!-- -->; if it does not exist there, then it checks in the resolved rig profile folder.
+This lookup first checks for the specified relative path under `projectFolderPath`; if it does not exist there, then it checks in the resolved rig profile folder.
 If the file is found, its absolute path is returned.
 Otherwise, `undefined` is returned.

 <b>Signature:</b>